Former Rugby International, Broadcaster & Host

-As a student at Lord Wandsworth College, best known for producing Jonny Wilkinson, Monye played for Hampshire U17s and U20s, as well as achieving success on the track, appearing in the English Schools Athletics Association Championship.
+As a student at Lord Wandsworth College, Monye played for Hampshire U17s and U20s.
+As well as this he achieved success on the track, appearing in the English Schools Athletics Association Championship.

-After a few games with Harlequins U19 coach Colin Osborne, the club offered him a professional contract and within 12 months he was a member of the England Sevens team that won the Hong Kong Sevens tournament.
+After a few games with Harlequins U19 coach Colin Osborne, the club offered him a professional contract.
+Within 12 months he was a member of the England Sevens team that won the Hong Kong Sevens tournament.

-Monye was a key member of the England Sevens squad throughout the 2002-2003 and 2003-2004 IRB World Sevens Series, and was part of the team that competed in the 2005 Rugby World Cup Sevens in Hong Kong.
+Monye was a key member of the England Sevens squad throughout the 2002-2003 and 2003-2004 IRB World Sevens Series.
+He was part of the team that competed in the 2005 Rugby World Cup Sevens in Hong Kong.
 Monye also played a part in the England Saxons side that won the Churchill Cup in 2005 and 2008.
-He first played for Harlequins in the friendly against Glasgow Warriors in August 2002 and began the following season with five tries in two matches including a hat trick against Rotherham Titans at Millmoor.
+He first played for Harlequins in the friendly against Glasgow Warriors in August 2002.
+He began the following season with five tries in two matches including a hat trick against Rotherham Titans at Millmoor.

 When Harlequins won 70–5 at Twickenham Stoop, Monye scored five tries and Harlequins roared straight back to the Guinness Premiership after a season in National One during which Monye scored a total of 16 tries.